 Welcome to our Neighbourhood Planning Page!

 Here you will find information about the development of our Holme Valley Neighbourhood Development Plan and the ‘Regulation 14’ consultation process about the Plan which finished on 15th September 2019.
 The Steering Group is currently reviewing in detail all the responses received via this consultation and considering how best to update the Plan accordingly.
-More detail will follow later this year.
+It has been meeting with Kirklees Council officials to discuss their comments on the plan in detail and we will be publishing our updated plan to reflect all the consultation feedback early in 2020.

 What is the Neighbourhood Development Plan (NDP)?